wireapp/wire-server-deploy/offline/wiab-staging.md

 ### Bring traffic from the adminhost to Wire services in the k8s cluster

 Our Wire services are ready to receive traffic but we must enable network access from the `adminhost` network interface to the k8s pods running in the virtual network.
-We can acheive it by setting up [nftables](https://documentation.ubuntu.com/security/security-features/network/firewall/nftables/) rules on the `adminhost`.
+We can achieve it by setting up [nftables](https://documentation.ubuntu.com/security/security-features/network/firewall/nftables/) rules on the `adminhost`.
 When using any other type of firewall tools, please ensure following network configuration is achieved.

 **Required Network Configuration:**